sci-42ver/SICP_SDF/sicp_notes.md

+@molbdnilo Thanks.
+So this is where `define-syntax` and `define` differ.
+Maybe syntactic environment https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Syntactic-Binding-Constructs.html needs to be used differently from environment.
+The latter is taught in SICP while the former won't as Shawn https://stackoverflow.com/questions/79098453/how-to-implement-one-anonymous-loop-form-like-do-in-the-evaluator-as-a-derived-e#comment139473850_79098453 "I don't think syntax macros had been invented yet when SICP was written" implies.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.